AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 4.3 Create a distribution
 4.3.1 Origin Section
-4.3.1.1 Enter the origin (this coressponds to the live example).
+4.3.1.1 Enter the origin domain (this coressponds to the live example) or follow the table:

 Domains